root-foundation/root/README.md

 Then, personal tokens will rewrite our entire education system by enabling a better business model: instead of _charging_ for education, great teachers will _invest_ in students they want to train.
 In an extreme world, this will be the _only_ way teachers will be able to earn what they deserve, and the _only_ way students will be able to incentivize the best teachers to train them.

-Increasingly, great products and discoveries would find their start in individual explorations financed by personal tokens.
-Then, investing in personal tokens will become more popular than investing in companies because attention and value becomes concentrated in individuals holistically, not individual expressions.
+Increasingly, great products and discoveries will find their start in individual explorations financed by personal tokens.
+Then, investing in personal tokens will become more popular than investing in companies because attention and value become concentrated in individuals holistically, not in their particular expressions.

 Future governance structures built upon personal tokens will enable social cohesion through Universal Basic Equity (UBE) that gives everyone a stake in this collective progress.

 In an extreme, post AGI world, the outcomes of nations too will be extreme.
-The most powerful nation will be orders of magnitude more powerful than the next one, leading to a near absolute economic and cultural domination.
+The most powerful nation will be orders of magnitude more powerful than the next one, leading to economic and cultural domination.
 This is because the nation that adopts personal tokens first will best maximize their growth by unlocking their collective potential.
 Eventually, the winning nation will force everyone else into this economic system.

-A new _tokenized_ economic system will emerge upon personal tokens.
-All investing will happen within this system.
-From the _personal token_, we can derive: ai tokens, human tokens, etc. Similarly, from the _network token_, we can derive: company tokens, country tokens (e.g. “USAToken”) and various other sub-network tokens.
-A rich ecosystem of products and services will emerge upon this tokenized framework.
+All of society's functions will be grounded in tokens.
+A rich, _tokenized_ ecosystem of investing in tokens of _all_ kinds — personal tokens, ai tokens, company tokens, country tokens (e.g., "USAToken"), etc. — will emerge to enable venture capital to finance _anything_ that we do.

-In effect, tokens will eat the world, unite humanity through UBE, and unlock its potential by democratizing opportunity.
+In effect, tokens will eat the world.
+Such a tokenized system will help us unite society and democratize opportunity.

-But, this new economic system alone will not enable us to fulfill our mission to unite humanity and unlock its potential.
-Our economic system is a part of a much larger system that we must shape in order to be able to achieve our mission.
-In order to understand this larger system, we must start with a more fundamental worldview.
+But, this new economic system alone will not enable us to _fully_ realize our mission to unite humanity and unlock its potential.
+Our economic system is a part of a much larger system that we must shape.
+To understand this larger system, we must start with a more fundamental worldview.

 # ACT II — Convergence